MikaVainio/VarastoGUI/studentcard.md

 | Library or module | Purpose |
 |---|---|
-code128Bcode.py | For generating barcodes with Libre 128 Barcode font studentCard.py | Applications main module, contains functions in code128Bcode.py
+code128Bcode.py | For generating barcodes with Libre 128 Barcode font studentCardv2.py | Applications main module, contains function in code128Bcode.py
 studentCardv2.ui | Current UI definitions for the app studentPicture.py | A small application for taking photos for the student card studentPicture.ui | UI for the photo taking application